kaweewatBumrung/loraP2Ppolling/README.md

   </tr>
   <tr>
     <td>S33</td>
-    <td>Wait for netAddr negotiate frame<br>- wait for netAddr negotiate frame<br>- if receive answer, declare, denial add to list<br>- if there new netAddr in list calculate netAddr<br>again<br>- if we have new netAddr change channel</td>
+    <td>Wait for netAddr negotiate frame<br>- wait for netAddr negotiate frame<br>- if receive answer, declare, denial add to list<br>- if there new netAddr in list calculate netAddr again<br>- if we have new netAddr. change channel</td>
     <td>33.32: when we need to chane channel (need to declare again)<br>33.1 : when success</td>
   </tr>
 </tbody>